 Environmental Quality, Sustainability and Health

-The Environmental Quality, Sustainability and Health (EQSH) Program is a multidisciplinary program that blends the sciences of environmental health and sustainability sciences.
+The Environmental Quality, Sustainability and Health (EQSH) track is a multidisciplinary program that blends the sciences of environmental health and sustainability sciences.
 Environmental health is aimed at understanding, identifying, characterizing and mitigating environmental exposures that may adversely impact human health and the environment.
 Sustainability science addresses the dynamics of human-environment systems and the design, implementation, and evaluation of practical interventions to evaluate, mitigate, and minimize the consequences of human impacts on society and the planet.

 What do EQSH Scientists Do?